|Pvt. Norman A. Paul

 eighth grade to go to work.

 Norman was inducted into the U.S. Army on April 7, 1941, in Milwaukee, Wisconsin.
-He was sent to Fort Knox, Kentucky, for basic training and was assigned to A Company, 192nd Tank Battalion.
-During his training, he learned to operate the equipment of the battalion.
+He was sent to Fort Knox, Kentucky, for basic training.
+During his training, he learned to operate the equipment of a tank battalion.

 The battalion traveled by train to San Francisco.
 By ferry, they were taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to join the battalion at a later date.

 The 192nd was boarded onto the U.S.S.
 Hugh L. Scott and sailed from San Francisco on Monday, October 27th, for Hawaii as part of a three ship convoy.
 They arrived at Honolulu on Sunday, November 2nd.
 The soldiers were given leaves so they could see the island.
 On Tuesday, November 5th, the ships sailed for Guam.
 At one point, the ships passed an island at night.
 While they passed the island, they did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
 When they arrived at Guam, the ships took on water, bananas, coconuts, and vegetables.
 The ships sailed the same day for Manila and entered Manila Bay on Thursday, November 20th.
 They docked at Pier 7 and the soldiers were taken by bus to Ft.
 Stotsenburg.